 The Trust benefits from generous donations received during the year to enable our schools to invest in necessary equipment.
-Under the provisions of the Charities (Protection and Social Investment) Act 2016 the Trust ensures any fundraising is following the below practices:
+Under the provisions of the Charities (Protection and Social Investment) Act 2016 the Trust ensures any fundraising is in line with the following practices:

-- Requests are made to parents once a year on a voluntary basis, and there is no obligation to make donations to the Trust. - We do not work with any commercial participators/professional fundraisers; all fundraising is managed by our own staff. - The Trust conforms to the recognised standards as detailed in the Act. - We monitor any correspondence to parents to ensure there is no unreasonably intrusive or persistent fundraising approaches and undue pressure to donate during the period, and during the year there have been no complaints received about fundraising.
+- Requests are made to parents once a year on a voluntary basis, and there is no obligation to make donations to the Trust. - We do not work with any commercial participators/professional fundraisers; all fundraising is managed by our own staff. - The Trust conforms to the recognised standards as detailed in the Act. - We monitor any correspondence to parents to ensure there are no unreasonably intrusive or persistent fundraising approaches and undue pressure to donate during the period.
+During the year there have been no complaints received about fundraising.